 What is an autism spectrum test and how does it work?

 An autism spectrum test is a questionnaire that explores behavioral and sensory traits related to autism.
-Participants respond to items about daily experiences, social preferences, and emotional responses, receiving feedback that can help them decide whether to seek a professional evaluation.
+You respond to items about daily experiences, social preferences, and emotional responses.
+The test provides feedback that can help you decide whether to seek a professional evaluation.

 Who should consider taking an autism spectrum test?

-Anyone who identifies differences in social communication, sensory processing, or cognitive patterns may benefit from taking an autism spectrum test.
+Anyone who identifies differences in social communication, sensory processing, or cognitive patterns may benefit.
 Many adults who were never assessed in childhood use these tools to explore whether their experiences align with autistic traits.

 What are common signs that may indicate the need for an autism spectrum test?